 If you’re hoping to catch the changing leaves this area of North Carolina is famous for, try to aim for the last week of October when fall color is typically at its height.
 This can vary with weather.
 Color peaks about a week earlier if the weather is colder than usual and a week later if it’s unseasonably warm.

-If you’re lucky enough to be there when the trees are in full color, be sure to bring your camera.
+If you’re lucky enough to visit Hendersonville when the trees are in full color, be sure to bring your camera.
 It’s some of the best scenery in the state, both on the distant trails and closer to town at sites like the Carl Sandburg site, Bullington Gardens and Point Lookout Vineyards.